stacks-network/stacks/tutorials/ids-introduction.md

    ![](images/create-id-0.png)

-   You use this email address to recover your identity later.
-So, if you have multiple email addresses, make sure you record which one you used to create you ID.
+   Blockstack uses this email address to send you recovery information.

 2. Enter an email address and press **Next**.

    The application prompts you to enter a password.
-Like your email address, your password can be used with your recovery code to recover your identity later.
-   Make sure you record the password you use.
+Blockstack users this password to encrypt your recovery code.
+You must record and save this initial password.

    **NOTE**:The Blockstack team cannot restore your password for you.